Chemical peeling is a

-- Read the patient outcome closely between peels.
+- Read the patient outcome carefully between peels.

 Pre Peel Preparation

-- Preparing the skin before starting chemical peel.
+- Preparation of the skin before starting chemical peel.
 It is the first step in performing safe & effective peels.

 1 week prior

-- Stop electrolysis, waxing, depilatories, masks, hair dyes, bleaching, straightening etc.
+- Patients should stop electrolysis, waxing, depilatories, masks, hair dyes, bleaching, straightening, etc.